Skip to content

 1. Individuals and interactions over processes and tools: The Agile manifesto places people and collaboration at the forefront of the philosophy.
 The contributions of an engaged team of individuals are more valuable than the tools or processes they might use to accomplish their work.

 2. Working software over comprehensive documentation: The Agile philosophy prioritizes delivering software to customers over waiting for extensive documentation that can slow down the software development process.
-Documentation is still valuable, but teams shouldn’t let documentation gathering become a bottleneck that prevents code from being written.
+Documentation is still valuable, but teams shouldn’t let documentation gathering become a bottleneck preventing writing code.

 3. Customer collaboration over contract negotiation: This Agile value prioritizes customer-centric software development over product-centric development.
-Agile aims to begin the customer collaboration process early in the software development lifecycle and build in a continuous customer feedback loop to ensure the product is meeting customer needs.
+Agile aims to begin the customer collaboration process early in the software development lifecycle and build in a continuous customer feedback loop to ensure the product meets customer needs.

 4. Responding to change over following a plan: Rather than viewing a product roadmap as a static document, Agile encourages teams to frequently revisit their roadmap and make changes as needed to align with customer needs.